edrys-labs/documentation/README.md

 ### Adding Meta Information

     --{{0}}--
 If you click onto the `Settings` button, the main settings will be shown.
-Here you can reference a logo add a description to your classroom was well as an descriptive title.
+Here you can reference a logo add a description to your classroom as well as an descriptive title.
 The number of room defines the initial number of rooms in the classroom, only teachers can add more rooms manually.

       {{0}}
 ![Add Meta Information](images/main-settings.png)